Skip to content

 Projects such as esp-hal use Cargo features mechanism for selecting the target MCU (e.g. esp32c3 vs. esp32c6).
 While this seems to be the norm, this repo deviates from it.

 The main reason is philosophical.
 Features should be used for - well - features of the code base, and they should be cumulative (by the Rust recommendations).
-MCU features, on the other hand, are exclusive.
+Using features for MCU selection, however, are exclusive.

 So what do we do?